ShusJeirokku/ShusJeirokku/README.md

 # Hii!
 My name is Shus!

 ## i'm currently learning C# for Unity and work stuff!!!
-Later on i'll work with frontend and SQL stuff, cause why not

 ## Besides that, i'm a gamedev who previously worked on gamemaker and a musician!!!